 Equal Credit Opportunity Act

 Enacted in 1976, the Equal Credit Opportunity Act (ECOA) prohibits creditors from discriminating based on religion, sex, race, color, marital status, national origin, age or because you receive public assistance when determining credit worthiness.
 Enforced by the Federal Trade Commission, this act protects you from unfairness when applying for credit.

 Fair Debt Collection Practices Act

 Enacted in 1977, the Fair Debt Collection Practices Act (FDCPA) concerns the way you are treated and contacted by debt collectors.
-It provides collectors with a list of rules they must follow to protect you from harassment, false statement and unfair practices.
-For example, debt collectors can only contact you between 8:00 a.m. and 9:00p.m.
+It provides collection agencies with a list of rules to follow that protect you from harassment, false statements and unfair practices.
+For example, debt collectors can only contact you between 8 a.m. and 9 p.m.
 They must identify themselves as collectors and explain why they have called.
-They are also not allowed to contact you at work if your employer does not approve or if you request they stop contact in writing.
+They aren’t allowed to contact you at work if your employer does not approve or if you request they stop contact in writing.

 Electronic Fund Transfer Act

 Enacted in 1978, the Electronic Fund Transfer Act (EFTA) protects you when you transfer funds electronically, whether you are using an ATM, swiping your debit card at a point-of-sale terminal or paying a bill over the telephone.
 This act is limited to transactions that immediately withdraw the funds from your account.
 The act protects you from fraud and limits your liability if your card is lost or stolen.
 It requires companies to disclose information regarding fees and liability regulations when they issue you cards.
 It also protects your right to choose a form of payment other than an electronic fund transfer.